The Adrian Bell Trilogy

 When Adrian Bell left London in 1920 to learn agriculture on a Suffolk farm, like many townies he assumed at first that the locals were somewhat simple.
 But soon his own ignorance and inability to do the most basic physical tasks taught him a new respect.
 He grew to love the land, and Corduroy is filled with precise and poetic descriptions of the countryside and of farming life.
 Not merely a period piece, it captures what is unchanging about the lives of those who live from, rather than simply on, the land.

 Condition grading: Fair.
-Loss to bottom section of spine.
-Damage to top of spine.
-Foxing and creases to front cover.
-Pen number and foxing to rear cover.
+Losses and damage to both ends of grubby spine.
+Black mark and creases to front cover.
+Some creases and wear to rear cover.
 Binding tight.
 The photographs form part of the description.

 Silver Ley (Penguin 1st Edition, 1940)